ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/smoking/index.rst

 Vivarium Modeling Strategy
 --------------------------

 The overall scope of the Vivarium modeling strategy for the smoking risk exposure for the :ref:`Lung Cancer Screening Model <lung_cancer_cancer_concept_model>` is that simulants will be assigned exposure values based on the exposure distribution for a given age-, sex-, and location-specific demographic group and their exposure will be updated each time they move through these groups.
-Age-, sex-, and location-specific demographic group exposures are assumed to remain constant over time.
+Age-, sex-, and location-specific demographic group exposures are assumed to remain constant over time (although individual simulant exposure values may change as they age).
 Each simulant will be given propensity scores that determines the relative magnitude of their individual exposure value to the exposure distribution(s).
 However, this strategy does allow for the possibility of illogical smoking exposure transitions for individual simulants (i.e.: moving from a current smoker to a never smoker, decreases in pack-year exposure values over time).

 .. todo::